Solutions of Pascali systems attached to convex boundaries

 Given a bounded strictly convex domain $\Omega\Subset \mathbb{C}$ and a point $q\in \Omega$ we construct a continuous solution of the Pascali-type elliptic system of differential equations that is centered in $q$, maps the unit disc into $\Omega$ and the unit circle into $\partial \Omega$.

 Let $\mathbb{D} \subset \mathbb{C}$ be the unit disc.
 The \emph{Pascali system} on $\D$ is an elliptic system of differential equations which can be written in the following form:

 where $w\colon\mathbb{D}\to \mathbb{C}^n$ is a vector function, while $B_1$ and $B_2$ are $n\times n$ matrix functions defined on the unit disc.
 We always assume $n\ge 2$.
-These systems are named after D.\ Pascali who in \cite{PASCALI} initiated their research as an analogue of the scalar theory developed by Bers \cite{BERS} and Vekua \cite{VEKUA}.
-Solutions of Pascali systems form a subclass of generalized analytic vectors corresponding to systems with vanishing Beltrami coefficients \cite{BOJARSKI, GB}.
+These systems are named after D.\ Pascali, who in \cite{PASCALI} initiated their research as an analogue of the scalar theory developed by Bers \cite{BERS} and Vekua \cite{VEKUA}.
+Their solutions are often studied as a subclass of generalized analytic vectors corresponding to systems with vanishing Beltrami coefficients \cite{BOJARSKI, GB}.
 Pascali systems appear in fluid dynamics (see \cite{WENDLAND}) and can be obtained as a linearization of the generalized Cauchy-Riemann system along a $J$-holomorphic map (see \cite{ST}).

 In this paper, we construct solutions for Pascali systems that obey certain nonlinear boundary conditions and contribute a geometric approach from complex analysis to a widely studied field of boundary value problems for elliptic systems in the complex plane (see, e.g., \cite{BEGEHRWEN2} and the references therein for the scalar case and \cite{MANJA} for $n>2$).
 The present research is a continuation of our work in \cite{BDDKUZ}, where analogues of classical approximation theorems for holomorphic functions are discussed for solutions of Pascali systems.